ArtFlag/recipes/docs/pastry/bread/pita.md

 17. Turn the heat down just before putting the pitas in.
 Put them in top side down.
 18. Flip the pita a few times to prevent burning.
 19. After a few flips, the pita will puff and it is done at that point.
 You can cook for longer for more browning on the sides.

-## Turkihsh-style pita

-import Percent from "@site/src/components/Percent";

-- 125g white bread flour
-- 125g whole wheat flour
-- 5g salt
-- olive oil: 5g
-- 2.5g instant dry yeast or 3g active dry yeast or 7.5g fresh yeast
-- 170g cold water <Percent value="170" reference="250" showSign />

-Avec yudane 20%:

-- Yudane:
-  - 50g flour
-  - 100g water
-- 100g white bread flour
-- 100g whole wheat flour
-- 5g salt
-- olive oil: 5g
-- 2.5g instant dry yeast or 3g active dry yeast or 7.5g fresh yeast
-- 120g water <Percent value="170" reference="250" showSign />

-1. Divide the dough into 4 equal pieces and shape them into balls.
-1. Place the dough balls on to an oiled plate and rub lightly with oil all over.
-1. Cover the dough balls and cold ferment them for 24 hours.
-1. Pre-heat your oven and baking tray/steel/stone to 250C (480F) fan off.
-The oven must be very hot, so heat it for at least 40 minutes.
-1. Dust the dough ball generously with flour and roll it flat with a rolling pin.
-But do not make it too thin or else it will not rise well.
-Bake one at a time and adjust if need be.
-Also, note the orientation of the dough.
-It must face the same way as it was sitting on the plate.
-1. Place the flattened dough onto the preheated tray and bake for 3-4 minutes.